aoirint/QuickPurchaseCompany/README.md

 ## Test Scenarios

-TODO: Update the test scenarios according to the latest first day orbit condition.
+TODO: Add test scenarios for the configuration options.

 ### 1. Purchase on the first day orbit